 2. the phenomenon exhibited by a system, often a ferromagnetic or imperfectly elastic material, in which the reaction of the system to changes is dependent upon its past reactions to change.

-The most common maintenance issue is tangled float cables caused by swirling action from the pump running.
-This can cause the pump to run continuously in a dry well, or can cause the pump not to start - resulting in an overflow (SSO).
-And with two sensors you are twice as likely to have a failure due to a malfunctioning sensor.
+However, the most common maintenance issue for multiple float set ups is tangled float cables, often caused by swirling action from the pump running.
+Tangled float cables impede the floating (i.e. switching) action of the switches, causing the pump to run continuously in a dry well, or causing the pump to not start - resulting in an overflow (SSO).
+And with two switches you are twice as likely to have a failure due to a malfunctioning switch.

 Introducing Kari floats.
 These float switches are uniquely built to provide multiple switching points in a single float sensor.
 As the float pivots from hanging straight down, to floating at its highest point, it opens or closes different switches within the float body.
 It's like having up to 4 float switches in one!